bitmovin/bitmovin-analytics-collector-ios/README.md

   ...
 )
 ```

-### Limitation
-Executing `swift build` from the command line is currently not supported.
+⚠️ **Note:** Executing `swift build` from the command line is currently not supported.
 Open the Package in Xcode if you are developing another Package depending on `BitmovinAnalytics`.

-### Import BitmovinAnalyticsCollector into your Code
+### How to import the collector

 We have split the `BitmovinAnalytics` into 4 targets
 - CoreCollector - including shared code for all collectors